Horrible-Chefs/Meal-Maker/README.md

 * What could’ve they cooked with just one or two extra ingredients?

 ## Customers
-* Mainly Students and professionals who live alone, use cookbooks and looking for a quick fix
+* Mainly Students and professionals who live alone, use cookbooks and looking for a quick fix.

 ## Horrible Chefs:
 * Munaf Arshad Qazi